gold-silver-copper/egui_ratatui/README.md

 # ratframe : egui widget + ratatui backend
 works on wasm
+RataguiBackend is the name of the backend/widget in code

 ```cargo add ratframe```

 This repo provides the Ratagui Backend, which is also a Widget for egui.
 So you can have a whole ratatui terminal inside of egui.
 Also since egui is so WASM compatible, this means we can use this to compile ratatui to WASM !